telekom-security/tpotce/README.md

 - ${\textsf{\color{orange}Elastic\ Stack\ Integration}}$: The platform includes the **ELK stack** (Elasticsearch, Logstash, and Kibana), facilitating data collection, analysis, and visualization.
 This integration offers powerful tools for real-time threat intelligence.

--  ${\textsf{\color{yellow}Docker\ and\ Docker\ Compose}}$: Using Docker and Docker Compose, T-Pot simplifies deployment and management.
+-  ${\textsf{\color{gold}Docker\ and\ Docker\ Compose}}$: Using Docker and Docker Compose, T-Pot simplifies deployment and management.
 Each honeypot runs in its own container, ensuring isolation and ease of maintenance.

 - $${\color{blue}Advanced\ Visualization\ Tools}$$: T-Pot provides tools like **CyberChef**, **Elasticvue**, and a real-time attack map, making it easy to interpret and understand the data collected by the honeypots.